 Good Morning Mr. Albiston - by Rourke Albiston

-As a lady in hospitality, I am eternally grateful that my job has tricked my mind into being joyfully happy and welcoming all the time, “Fake it till’ you make it” they say.
+As a lady in hospitality, I am eternally grateful that my job has tricked my mind into being joyfully happy and welcoming all the time.
+“Fake it ‘til you make it”, as the saying goes.
 The public spend their hard-earned cash to be in your company for a snippet of their day, so best to deliver their flat white, glass of Viognier and cheese board with a smile that feels like a warm hug.

 BUT!
-What most people don’t see behind this lady’s happy eyes are the 3hrs sleep I got last night because of my impending period or the burning rage I just felt as I just opened my emails to another “Dear Sirs” or “Good morning Mr. Albiston.”
+What most people don’t see behind this lady’s happy eyes are the 3 hours sleep I got last night because of my impending period, or the burning rage I just felt as I opened my emails to another “Dear Sirs” or “Good morning Mr. Albiston.”
 Or the number of times a guest would like to “Speak to the manager” and I am the one already stood in front of them taking in round one of their complaint.
-I’ve walked into a scheduled meeting that has been met with “Oh, no, sorry - I’m waiting to see the Manager?”
+I’ve walked into a scheduled meeting that has been met with “Oh, no, sorry - I’m waiting to see the manager?”
 Yes I’m sorry pumpkin, I am the manager.
 You’re stuck with me.

-I guess after so many years of coming up against this I’ve developed a thicker skin, but I still feel this underlying determination to prove them wrong and at the same time pushing myself.
-The main goal, to open up people’s minds and start to show a balance between men and women in this field in senior roles.
+I guess after so many years of coming up against this I’ve developed a thicker skin, but I still feel this underlying determination to prove them wrong.
+The main goal is to open up people’s minds and start to show a balance between men and women in this field in senior roles.
 If you can change one person’s mind, then hopefully we can move further away from the faces of shock and awe when a woman asks how she can help rectify a situation.